emericg/WatchFlower/docs/flowercare-ble-api.md

 ## Services, characteristics and handles

-The name advertised by the device is `Flower care`.
+The name advertised by the device is `Flower care` for HHCCJCY01.
+The name advertised by the device is `Grow care garden` for HHCCJCY09 and GCLS002.

 ##### Generic access (UUID 00001800-0000-1000-8000-00805f9b34fb)